 The migration spends around 75% of the year in Tanzania's Serengeti and Ngorongoro Conservation Area, and around 25% of the year in Kenya's Greater Masai Mara.

 You can see the migration year-round, although there are certain stages of the migration deemed more dramatic than others.
 We have been arranging tailor-made migration safaris for 20 years - from luxury fly-in trips to driving safaris with your own private vehicle and guide.
 We know the patterns of movement and the camps and lodges closest to the action at any given time - please do ask us for advice.
-We also have guides and partners on the ground in Kenya and Tanzania updating us on the developing situation each season.
+We also have guides and partners on the ground in Kenya and Tanzania updating us on the developing situation each season, which changes depending on the rains and the condition of the grass.
 Scroll down for an overview of the migration.

 Please note: the movement of the migration is heavily dependant on weather patterns, which are increasingly erratic.